What is stamp duty?

 When do you pay stamp duty?

-• Queensland: buyers (or their conveyancer) must lodge the transaction within 30 days of signing an unconditional contract, then pay within 14 days of receiving the assessment.
+• Queensland (QLD): The contract must be lodged within 30 days of becoming unconditional.
+Duty is then payable within 14 days of the assessment.

-• Most other states and territories: on settlement day via the electronic settlement platform.
+• Other states and territories: Generally paid at settlement via electronic lodgement.

 Can you defer stamp duty?